Linda Lovelace biography

 In 1990, Lovelace and her family moved to Denver, Colorado.
 The couple split in 1996, but she stayed in the area and worked locally.
 She also began appearing at memorabilia shows and received a warm welcome from fans, according to The New York Times.
 Lovelace died in Denver, Colorado, on April 22, 2002, of injuries sustained in a car accident on April 3 of that year.
 Her ex-husband and their two children were by her side when she was taken off life support.

 Today, Lovelace is credited by many as pornography's most famous star, as well as one of the most respected performers in the industry.
-A film about Lovelace's life and career, entitled Lovelace and starring Amanda Seyfried as the famous porn star, is set to be released in 2013.
-Directors Rob Epstein and Jeffrey Friedman teamed up for the cinematic project, which is based on the screenplay by Andy Bellin.
+A film about Lovelace's life and career, entitled Lovelace and starring Amanda Seyfried as the famous porn star, was released in 2013.
+Directors Rob Epstein and Jeffrey Friedman teamed up for the film, which focuses on Lovelace's life from age 20 to 32 and is based on the screenplay by Andy Bellin.